Zhang Shuai Into Wimbledon Last 16 For First Time - UrduPoint

 Zhang Shuai Into Wimbledon Last 16 For First Time

-China's Zhang Shuai made the Wimnbledon fourth round for the first time on Friday, coming back from 0-4 down in the opening set to beat former world number one Caroline Wozniacki
+China's Zhang Shuai made the Wimbledon fourth round for the first time on Friday, coming back from 0-4 down in the opening set to beat former world number one Caroline Wozniacki

-London, (UrduPoint / Pakistan Point News - APP - 5th Jul, 2019 ) :China's Zhang Shuai made the Wimnbledon fourth round for the first time on Friday, coming back from 0-4 down in the opening set to beat former world number one Caroline Wozniacki.

 Zhang, the world number 60, is the first Chinese woman since Peng Shuai in 2015 to reach the second week at the All England Club thanks to her 6-4, 6-2 win over the 14th seeded Dane.